City council chairman's attorneys deny and defend sexual harassment allegations

 The allegations come after Gudes' former legislative aide brought them up to the city of Tampa's human resources department.
-The investigation began on August 12, 2021.
+The investigation began on Aug.12, 2021.

 The city hired Trenam Law to investigate each allegation.
 Trenam Law states Gudes former legislative aide alleged she was harassed because she was a woman and that created a hostile work environment for her.